lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks_v2.english.txt

 BGEE/SoD/BG2EE - Fix cut scenes that rearrange the group
 ------------------------------------------------------------------------
 Some cut scenes take on too much license with the arrangement of the group, especially before a fight.
 This component will try to alleviate that.
-PROGRESS: BG1 in development, SoD and BG2 yet to do
+PROGRESS: BG1 finished, SoD and BG2 yet to do

 ------------------------------------------------------------------------
 BGEE/SoD/BG2EE - Make sure unique items stay unique